soerenengels/kirby-steady/README.md

 <!-- ADD IMAGE: GIF -->

-Behind the panel route `/panel/steady/stats` you'll find the hidden Steady panel area.
-In three tabs you find the available stats about you Steady publication, the status of the widgets in Steady backend aswell as the plugins config setting and an overview over the `$steady`-API and its available methods.
+Behind the panel route `/panel/steady` you'll find the hidden Steady panel area.
+In the tabs you find the available stats about you Steady publication, the status of the widgets in Steady backend aswell as the plugins config setting and an overview over the `$steady`-API and its available methods.

 ### Panel: Steady-Reports